Looking for a fun treat for the kids for St. Patrick's Day? Then these rainbow DIY edible crayons are fun, easy to make and all kinds of HAPPY.

 They really are so cute and so easy to make.

-I love the idea of making a large batch and have the kids bring them to their friends or classmates on St. Patrick’s Day!
+I love the idea of making a large batch and having the kids bring them to their friends or classmates on St. Patrick's Day!

 Here is how you make them.

 - pretzel rods

 - free printable crayon wrappers - Grab below

 How to make Crayons You can Eat: